Elderbrook: Little Love

-Musical style
+Musical style and collaborations

 He is known for his versatility as a musician, as he is recognised as a multi-instrumentalist.
 He has taken influences from country and soul to rock and gospel, classically trained in both piano and guitar.
 His production techniques follow his ambition to "make some I haven't heard before".
 He has been known to sample unique sounds such as the breaking of reading glasses and crackling ice in a warm coffee.
 He also stated in an interview that he would "often bang the table I’m sat at, sample it and use that as my drums".

 Following the release of his first single on the label Black Butter, Elderbrook's vocals were complimented by Mixmag, describing them as flawless.
 When speaking about his style of production, Elderbrook stated "phonetics are as important as lyrics.
 My voice adds another important harmonic element to the sounds."
 Red Bull stated that his sound and tracks regularly contained "tender vocals and ambient beats."

+Elderbrook is known for his collaborations with some of the biggest names in dance music, including Diplo, Camelphat, Black Coffee and Bob Moses, Lane 8.

+Live performances and recognition

+Elderbrook has toured with the likes of Jungle, Rufus Du Sol and Odesza, which has allowed him to perform for fans around the world.
+He has received nominations for both an Ivor Novello award and a Grammy and his collective catalog has been streamed over a billion times.
+He recently performed at the 22nd Coachella Valley Music and Arts Festival in April 2023.